Losant/losant-rest-js/docs/_schemas.md

 ## Authenticated Device

-Schema for the sucessful response when authenticating a Device
+Schema for the successful response when authenticating a Device

 ### <a name="authenticated-device-schema"></a> Schema